-- Arrow functions are concise alternatives to
+- Arrow functions are shorter than

 function

-- Great for short, inline callbacks.
+- Great for one-liners and callbacks

 Pattern |